ast-fortiss-tum/perturbation-drive/examples/self_driving_sandbox_donkey/README.md

-# How to run sdsandbox_perturbations
+# How to run self_driving_sandbox_donkey

 To run this example you will need the sdsandbox/sdsim unity project on your device.
 You can find this unity project in [this GitHub repo](https://github.com/ast-fortiss-tum/sdsandbox).

 The script provides a command-line interface for running simulations in various modes (e.g., offline, grid search).
 It requires configuring parameters like simulator path, perturbation types, and attention maps.
 Users can customize the simulation by selecting different perturbation functions and adjusting the simulation settings according to their testing needs.

-We recommend to use this [fork](https://github.com/HannesLeonhard/sdsandbox_perturbations) of the official sdsandbox simulator as it will allways contain the latest updates on the main branch.
+We recommend to use this [fork](https://github.com/HannesLeonhard/self_driving_sandbox_donkey) of the official sdsandbox simulator as it will allways contain the latest updates on the main branch.

 Dependencies